dangawr/django-recipe-api/README.md

 * [Technologies Used](#technologies-used)

 ## General Information
--  Simple recipe REST API project that allows you to upload and store some of your favourite recipes.
+Simple recipe REST API project that allows you to upload and store some of your favourite recipes.

-- Please use Token authentication.
-Sample account to generate token:
+Please use Token authentication.
+Sample account to generate token - e-mail: test@example.com, pass: test123

 ## Technologies Used
 - Django - version 4